 The Radiological Research Trust was registered with the Charity Commission (registration number 2922828) in October 1985.
 The Trust was set up to raise funds and distribute grants for research and education in Radiology, in response to the severe lack of funding for such a key medical field as radiology.

-***** New Grant Applications will be accepted shortly with a deadline in Spring 2015 - details to follow shortly *****
+***** New Grant Applications are now being accepted with a deadline of 1st June 2015 *****

 The Radiological Research Trust is offering grants up to £1,000 for travel and accommodation to those who want to present at relevant conferences in the UK or internationally.